Loading...

 NONE.

-This tablet does support the VESA mounting standard.
-I have used it with several VESA compatible stands.
+This tablet does NOT support the VESA mounting standard.

 Thicker toward the top